What's the Difference Between A Photo Assistant and a Second Shooter?

 Where the Assistant is there to serve the Primary Photographer, the Second Shooter’s role

-boils down to three main priorities:
+boils down to one main priority:

 Defining the role of a Second Shooter is easiest to do in comparison to how the role differs from that of a Photo Assistant: